 Real estate properties acquired through, or in lieu of, loan foreclosure are to be sold and are initially recorded at fair value of the property, less estimated costs to sell.
 The excess, if any, of the loan amount over the fair value of the collateral is charged to the allowance for credit losses.
-The determination of fair value is generally based upon pre-approved, external appraisals.
+The determination of fair value is generally based upon preapproved, external appraisals.
 Subsequent declines in the fair value of other real estate owned, along with related revenue and expenses from operations, are charged to noninterest expense.
-The fair market valuation of such properties is based upon estimates, and as such, is subject to change as circumstances in our market area, or general economic trends, fluctuate.
+The fair market valuation of such properties is based upon estimates and is subject to change as circumstances in the market area, or general economic trends, fluctuate.